dipankarmazumdar/HudiPrestoWorkshop/README.md

 3. Open the Notebook to follow the workshop instructor in executing the code
 4. The `/notebooks/commons/` folder will contain another notebook `HudiUtilityFunctions.ipynb`.
 This is where we have all the utility functions
 5. Attendees SHOULD NOT CREATE any additional notebooks other than the ones provided in their environment
+6. If at any point you are stuck & want to restart the entire session, go to `Kernel` & hit `Restart`.
+Then follow the sequence.